Italian Social Movement: Early years (1946–1954)

-On 12 November 1946 was created the Italian Movement of Social Unity (Movimento Italiano di Unità Sociale, MIUS) by Giorgio Almirante and former fascist veterans of the Italian Social Republic (RSI) to provide a formal role to its representatives, who were supposed to attend a meeting on 26 December in Arturo Michelini's office.
+On 12 November 1946, the Italian Movement of Social Unity (Movimento Italiano di Unità Sociale, MIUS) was created by Giorgio Almirante and former fascist veterans of the Italian Social Republic (RSI) to provide a formal role to its representatives, who were supposed to attend a meeting on 26 December in Arturo Michelini's office.

 The Italian Social Movement was officially founded on 26 December 1946 in Rome via the merging of small political groups: the MIUS, the Front of the Italian (Fronte dell'Italiano), the Front of Work (Fronte del Lavoro), the Trade Union of Italian Railwaymen (Unione Sindacale dei Ferrovieri Italiani), and the Independent Veterans Group (Gruppo Reduci Indipendenti).
 Former RSI official Giorgio Almirante became the party's first leader.
 The three initial main goals of the party were to revive Mussolini's fascism, attack the Italian democracy and fight communism.
 Due to the anti-fascist consensus embodied by the post-war Constitution of Italy and agreements with the Allied forces, advocating a return to fascism had to be done discreetly.
 Although the MSI adapted itself into the constraints of the democratic environment, its manifest ideology was clearly antagonistic and antithetical to liberal democracy, and it was consequently excluded from the Constitutional Arch, the circles of parties that had taken part in the drafting and approval of the Italian Constitution and which persisted as a loose coalition on certain policymaking issues, and from the parties deemed legitimate to govern.

 The MSI won financial support from wealthy businessmen and landowners who feared a possible communist regime seizing power in Italy, either coming from a domestic revolution or a takeover by Soviet forces.
 In the 1948 Italian general election, the neo-fascist party won seven deputies and one senator.
 But the MSI soon witnessed growing internal conflicts between conservatives, who sought involvement in NATO and political alliances with Monarchists and Christian Democrats, and hardliners who wanted the party to turn into anti-American and anti-establishment platform.
 Almirante was replaced as the leader of the party in 1950 due to his uncompromising anti-NATO position.
 His position taken by conservative Augusto De Marsanich, under whose leadership the party won some strong electoral gains.